hoaipham97/Face-Detection-tinyYOLO-Keras/README.md

 3. `train` and `test`

 # Note
 The `tinyYOLO` implementation is not accurate enough.
-I trained it for `200` iterations and found minimal but promising result.
+I trained it for `200` iterations and found minimal but promising results.

 # Needed
 1. Better implementation of `NMS` for `bounding-Boxes`.